Your Checklist to Build a Modern and Affordable House Design

 There continues to be a lot of buzz about Modern Design recently – from headlines in my Twitter feed to the magazines at the checkout line and on cable TV (you can't even turn on HGTV without hearing about it).
 Of course, we probably shouldn’t be too surprised – the Millennial generation has arrived!
 What might be surprising is that modern design actually began back in the early 1900s.

 Modern home design has been embraced in certain parts of the U.S. for some time but has begun to gain traction throughout the country and even globally.
-While some of these house plans can end up being very expensive, architects and house designers have both concluded that great residential architecture does not require out-sized budgets - but rather smarter planning and pushing the boundaries of creativity from not only a design sense but from a budget sense as well.
+While some of these house plans can be very expensive, architects and house designers have concluded that great residential architecture does not require out-sized budgets - but smarter planning and pushing the boundaries of creativity from not only a design sense but from a budget sense as well.

 1. Look at the Floor Plan with an Eye on Complexity.